‘A gargantuan, memorable story, a film in the making, ready for global success’ – La Repubblica, Italy

 This is the story of a rugby club that refused to be silenced.
 When one of their teammates is found dead – assassinated – the Club La Plata first XV took a minute’s silence before their next game.
 The minute ran to two . . . to three . . .
 For ten long minutes they stood in furious silence.

-But when the junta learned of this protest it wasn’t long before another player disappeared.
+When the junta learned of this protest it wasn’t long before another player disappeared.
 And then another.
-Over the course of four years, nineteen players for La Plata were murdered by the regime: gunned down, assassinated, ‘disappeared’.
+Over the course of four years, nineteen La Plata players were murdered by the regime: gunned down, assassinated, ‘disappeared’.

 This extraordinary novel is based on interviews with survivors of Argentina’s so-called ‘dirty war’ in the seventies, when tens of thousands of protesters disappeared, many never to be found again.
-The Silenced is a portrait of astonishing courage and defiance and an examination of the unbreakable bonds forged by a team of rugby players in the face of seemingly insurmountable odds.
+Bold, powerful and heart-breaking, The Silenced is a portrait of astonishing courage and defiance and an examination of the unbreakable bonds forged by a team of rugby players in the face of seemingly insurmountable odds.